davidhoyle/github.io/_ocserver-add-user/ocserver-add-user.md

 ## Reset a User Password

-1. Click the edit icon next to the user's password field.  name at the top right of the ownCloud UI, then select **Users**.
+1. Click the edit icon next to the user's password field.

    ![Edit password icon](../images/password-icon.png)

 2. Type in a new password, then press the Enter key.
-A message at the top of the page confirms that the password has been changed.

    ![Edit password](../images/password-edit.png)